minamax1994/Analytics-Task/README.md

 1. Install Flutter v2.5.1.
 2. Connect your Android/iOS device.
 3. Go to project path and run cmd.
-4. use `flutter run` to run the project on your selected platform.
+4. Use `flutter run` to run the project on your preffered platform.